-- ☐ The rapid rebound in the Turkish economy in Q3 was the result of a credit boom engineered by the Turkish central bank - policy interest rates dropped by almost 1600 basis points between July 2019 and June 2020, and the central bank made open-ended liquidity commitments to banks - credit growth exceeded 40% (30% in real terms) with growth in housing credit topping 100% - As a result the current account deficit blew out to 71⁄2% of GDP in Q3, putting renewed downward pressure on the Turkish lira (down 31% against the US\$ this year) ... - .. which has in turn re-ignited inflation - ... and forced the central bank to raise interest rates sharply (contrary to the previous strong preferences of President Erdoğan) - □ Higher interest rates and the recent spike in Covid-19 cases will likely see growth slump in Q4
+- ☐ The rapid rebound in the Turkish economy in Q3 was the result of a credit boom engineered by the Turkish central bank - policy interest rates dropped by almost 1600 basis points between July 2019 and June 2020, and the central bank made open-ended liquidity commitments to banks - credit growth exceeded 40% (30% in real terms) with growth in housing credit topping 100% - As a result the current account deficit blew out to 71⁄2% of GDP in Q3, putting renewed downward pressure on the Turkish lira (down 31% against the US\$ this year) ... - .. which has in turn re-ignited inflation - ... and forced the central bank to raise interest rates sharply (contrary to the previous strong preferences of President Erdoğan) - Meanwhile unemployment has remained above 12% despite the economic rebound